-Dorm beds are wooden platforms with box-like or paper-thin mattresses so adding an extra pillow will add a little bit of luxury for your freshman.
+Dorm beds have no headboards so adding an extra pillow will create a little bit of luxury for your freshman.
 We love oversize pillows that our kids can use to lean against the wall when they sit in bed and study.
-Consider getting a 26 X 26 Square Pillow when you comforter shop and look for a coordinating sham to have a pulled together look.
+These Reading Pillows look wonderfully soft and are durable, too.

 4. Extra Long Phone Power Cord

-Dorm room outlets are few and far between which means phones stashed by a student’s bed cannot be charged overnight.
+Dorm room outlets are few and far between which means phones kept by a student’s bed cannot be easily charged overnight.
 Solution?
-Extra Long Ligtning Syncing and Charging Cable Cord Wire
+Extra Long Charging Cable Cord

 Having a reusable water bottle to carry around campus makes great sense – students walk all day and need to stay hydrated.
 Plus, why spend extra money on plastic water bottles that add to environmental waste?
-We think these S’well bottles are excellent since the stainless steel construction keeps cold liquids cold all day and hot liquids hot for 12 hours.
-There are many designs and price points to choose from.
+We think these S’ip bottles are excellent since the stainless steel, double wall construction keeps cold liquids cold all day and hot liquids hot for 12 hours.
+There are clever designs and several price points to choose from.

 Did we already say how dreary dorm rooms are?
 IF your kid’s college allows it, consider these 100Ft String Lights to create a festive look with minimal expense and effort.

 There is nothing quite as filthy and disgusting as the floor of a college dorm room.
 Putting a refrigerator that holds food on that floor, well, yuck, just yuck.
 Here is the answer.
-This Mesh Compact Fridge Cart, by The Container Store, that it will be one piece your freshman can keep for four years and move into a first apartment, too.
+This Mesh Compact Fridge Cart, by The Container Store, will be one piece your freshman can use for four years.

 Kids live with headphones in their ears and these will be a great treat to your student who can use them at the gym or the dorm room to help drown out the noise of even the most quiet roommate.
-Phiaton Active Noise Cancelling Earphones is on the expensive size but has amazing noise-cancelling capabilities.
+Phiaton Active Noise Cancelling Earphones are on the expensive side but have amazing noise-cancelling capabilities.

 One of our sons roomed with five other boys and shared a bathroom – yikes!
-They installed a speaker like this one: Water Resistant Bluetooth Shower Speaker and listened to the music bluetoothed from their phones while showering.
+They installed a speaker like this one, a Water Resistant Bluetooth Shower Speaker, and listened to the music from their phones while showering.

 College students are on the go from morning (ok, late morning) to night and it’s easy to drain a phone’s battery.
 This Jackery Bar Premium External Battery Charger is a lightweight and inexpensive charger to throw in a backpack to make sure your student can always keep a phone charged, which is the single best safety device to include on their college checklist.

-Does your college student have a favorite team or are they going out-of-state to college?
+Does your college student have a favorite team?
 Consider a lightweight banner or flag to stick on the dorm wall.
-Great ice-breaker in the first few weeks, too, when they find kindred spirits.
-Here’s an example Denver Broncos Large NFL 3×5 Flag
+This is a dorm decoration and an instant ice-breaker for the first few weeks to help them find kindred spirits.
+Here’s one for fans of the Chicago Cubs

-Freshmen need to master the art of laundry in college and a Lingerie Bag is an excellent and inexpensive way for girls to take care of delicate undergarments and both genders to keep track of pairs of socks.
-The sock monster is alive and well and lurking in college laundry rooms!
+Freshmen need to master the art of laundry in college and using Mesh Laundry Bags can be a practical and inexpensive way to take care of delicate undergarments and to keep track of matching pairs of socks.

 A Coat Tree is an incredibly versatile piece of furniture that uses little of the precious floor space in a college dorm.
 Jackets, bags, a robe, even a wet towel may have a spot up off the floor.
 This is another great product from The Container Store that my college daughter can’t live without.